-In case of an eye emergency after the closing hours of the Eye Clinic (including weekends and bank holidays), please contact the eye doctor on call by ringing the switchboard at:
+In case of an eye emergency after the closing hours of the Eye Clinic at Russells Hall Hospital (including weekends and bank holidays), please contact:

-Birmingham Eye Centre on 0121 554 3801
+Birmingham and Midland Eye Centre on 0121 507 4440

 The doctor on call is usually based at the Eye Centre, City Hospital, Dudley Road, Birmingham.
-They may need to call you back and if necessary, they will arrange for you to visit them.
+They may need to call you back, and if necessary, they will arrange for you to visit them.